Is hair loss and hair coloring connected? The answer is no. However, if you have any underlying health issues or and

 Hair loss and hair coloring is one of those topics that comes up quite a bit in the salon.

 The products I use, I’ve studied very carefully before using.
-I know the pH, I know the ammonia, resorcinol, the PPD and formaldehyde contents.
-These ingredients can add to the inflammation.
-Inflammation is a major cause of hair loss.
+I know the pH, the ammonia content, the resorcinol, the PPD and formaldehyde contents.

 If you’re experiencing hair loss and are afraid to color your hair, try a demipermanent color system that won’t leave a demarcation line when your roots grow out.
 My goto is Redken Shades EQ.
 Ask your hair stylist.
 Come in and ask me.